gravity-technologies/api-spec/artifacts/apidocs/trading_streams.md

     <section markdown="1" style="float: right; width: 30%;">
     !!! failure
         ```json
         {
+            "code":1001,
+            "message":"You are not authorized to access this functionality",
+            "status":403
+        }
+        {
             "code":1101,
             "message":"Feed Format must be in the format of <primary>@<secondary>",